-In this article, we give you the lowdown on just what taped seams are and why they’re something worth having.
+In this article, we give you the lowdown on what seam taping is and why it’s something worth having.

-If you’re own tent is in need of some TLC then we recommend checking out our guide to the best tent seam sealers, and bring her back to her former glory.
+If your own tent is in need of some TLC then we recommend checking out our guide to the best tent seam sealers, and bring her back to her former glory.

 In a few words, taping the seams on outdoor equipment—most commonly tents and wet-weather gear—is a means of improving their waterproofing capacity.
 In most cases, the use of taped seams can be taken as a guarantee of quality and solid waterproofing throughout a tent.

 Seams are the one area in the fabric of a tent or garment (besides the openings or zippers, that is) where the material is discontinuous and stitching is required, which makes them the most vulnerable to leaks.

 Stitching leaves every seam in your tent pocked with hundreds of tiny needle holes through which water can pass.
 Before the advent of seam taping, many outdoors-goers applied water-resistant oils or wax along the seams to reduce the risk of leaks but these days advances in technology spare us the trouble of lubing up our seams on an annual basis, with most 2-4 season tents on the market using some type of taped seam.